Laci1953/RC2014-CPM/eraq/readme.txt

-Erase with querry
+Erase with query

 Use: eraq filename.ext
-erase the requested files, with a querry for each matching file ( ambiguous file references may be used, e.g. *.c or test?.asm ) ( up to 512 files can be erased )
+erase the requested files, with a query for each matching file ( ambiguous file references may be used, e.g. *.c or test?.asm ) ( up to 512 files can be erased )